Laurent Duvernay-Tardif

 Duvernay-Tardif opted out of the 2020 NFL season due to concerns over the COVID-19 pandemic and returned to Canada to work in a care facility.
 As a result of his efforts on and off the field in 2020, he was named a co-winner of the Lou Marsh Award, given annually to Canada's top athlete, as well as the Sports Illustrated Sportsperson of the Year.
-He returned to the NFL in 2021 after being traded to the New York Jets.
+He returned to the NFL in 2021 after being traded to the New York Jets for two seasons.

+He announced his retirement from the NFL on September 21, 2023.

 Early life

 Duvernay-Tardif was born in Mont-Saint-Hilaire, Quebec, and grew up in Montreal.
 He started playing football at the age of 14, until his family went on a year long sailing trip to the Bahamas.
 After their return, he resumed playing football at age 16 for his high school.
 His native language is French.

 University career

-Duvernay-Tardif attended McGill University, where he was member of the McGill Men's football team from 2010 to 2013.
+Duvernay-Tardif attended McGill University, where he was member of the McGill Redbirds football team from 2010 to 2013.
 In his final year, he won the J. P. Metras Trophy, recognizing the best lineman in the Canadian Interuniversity Sport (now U Sports) system, and was named an All-Canadian for the second consecutive season.

+First Year (2010): attended training practice at 253lbs and played as defensive line as #92.
+He dressed for six out of nine games and started three games.

+Second Year (2011): attended training practice at 280lbs and played as offensive line as #66.
+He dressed and started for all nine games at OT, playing two-ways.

+Third Year (2012): attended training practice at 305lbs.
+He dressed and started for all nine games at OT, playing two-ways.

+Fourth Year (2013): attending training practice at 315lbs.
+He dressed and started for all eight games at OT.

 He balanced university football with medical school.
 In a 2014 article in Sports Illustrated, Joan Niesen said that he "was practicing just once a week—and he was still the best college player in Canada."